-Then again, the agile field is a fast developing one, with new theories, approaches and ideas constantly popping up and getting assimilated in existing practices.
+Then again, the agile field is a fast developing one (btw which Agile board do you prefer – Kanban or Scrum, leave a comment about that), with new theories, approaches and ideas constantly popping up and getting assimilated in existing practices.
 There is hardly enough time to read books on the subject, much less write them and hope they’ll still be relevant within a year.

 I try to follow the thought leaders that provide the most value to me, professionally and personally.
 I’m quite happy with my leading list, mostly because I feel it manages to do the impossible: my reading list meets my needs as an entrepreneur, a tech junky, manager of teams and product leader.
 I gladly share this list because I think it’s really (REALLY) hard to find truly enriching, worthy content out there, given the signal to noise ratio.

 Teresa Torres is a bonafide product maverick who brings a great deal of experience and product-smarts to her blog.
 Product Talk is all about the process, from start to end and includes abundant hands-on advice and tips.

 Located at the heart of product central, Marty Cagan and Chris Jones are seasoned product managers who run workshops and work with companies on growing winning products.
 Their blog (aptly named “Insights Blog”) offers insights and epiphanies about the product development cycle, different development methodologies and approaches to technology.
 While they don’t offer a lot of hands-on material, their musings lead to a deeper understanding of the field and a stronger grasp of processes and why things are done a certain way.